rachel-o-donnell/craft-and-cocktail-club/README.md

 video container - #video-container/ #video.container
 form with flexbox - had to undo lots of styling to uncover my mistake.
 I needed to add 50% with to #form! images joined together on hoe page:

 ## RESOURCES USED:
 Stack Overflow
 Google
-W3
+W3 Schools
 Balsamiq
 Youtube
 Devtools
 Flex froggy
 google maps
-Ezgif.com - to compress images and reduces
+Ezgif.com - to compress images/convert to webp
 ___